jtprogru/jtprog.ru/content/netbox/index.md

 ]

 # Set to True to enable server debugging.
 WARNING: Debugging introduces a substantial performance penalty and may reveal
 # sensitive information about your installation.
-Only enable debugging while performing testing.
-Never enable debugging
+Only enable debugging
 # on a production system.
 DEBUG = False